whiterabbitfollow/as_activity_recognition/README.md

 ├── README.md
 └── requirements.txt
 ```
-6. Run `dvc repro` to train the default model.
-Folders are specified in `config.toml`.
+6. Run `dvc repro` to train the default model according to the pipeline outlined in `dvc.yaml`.
+Folders and filenames are specified in `config.toml`.
 Model input parameters are in `params.yaml`.
 All tested parameters are in `configs`.